Emurasoft/emurasoft.github.io/en/dlg/properties/print/index.md

 The **Print** page allows you to set properties related to print operations.

-## Print Line Numbers check box
+## Print Line Numbers checkbox

 Print line numbers down the left side of the page.

-## Ignore Color and Underlines check box
+## Ignore Color and Underlines checkbox

 Ignore color and underlines when printing.

-## Draw Separating Lines check box
+## Draw Separating Lines checkbox

 Insert horizontal lines between the header and the text and between the text and the footer.

-## Wrap by Page when Printing check box
+## Wrap by Page when Printing checkbox

 Wrap according to page width when printing.